Preston and District Pool League – League Regulations – 2026 Summer League

 c.
 25 points for physical violence and an immediate ban.

-ii.
-The committee may waive fines if there is good reason and approved by the committee for emergency situations such as venue closures, emergencies, etc
+iii.
+The committee may waive fines/deductions if there is good reason and approved by the committee for emergency situations such as venue closures, emergencies, etc